pickettbd/meryl/documentation/source/quick-start.rst

 The `meryl-lookup` tool compares FASTA/FASTQ sequences against a meryl database (or several databases) and generates various reports about how the k-mers in the database(s) "paint" onto the input sequences.
-We'll use it to generate a bed file of the bases covered by kmers in our E.coli  database.
+We'll use it to generate a bed file of the bases covered by k-mers in our E.coli  database.

 .. code-block:: none
   :caption: Finding runs of high-value k-mers in a genome.